rgoldfinger/rav4_scraping/README.md

 A collection of utils for working with the Toyota API in search of a Rav4 Prime.

-The scraping part is left as an exercise to the reader.
+The scraping part is left as an exercise to the reader, but here is the basic algorithm:

+1. Iterate through each number in the range of current vins + some buffer for new ones.
+2. For each number, build all possible prime vins using `allVins` in `uitl/vins`.
+3. Fetch each vin using `fetchVin` in `uitl/vins`.
+If it does not 404, it exists and is allocated.
+4. To tell if it's a new vin, write out the description from `util/description` for each vin seen to a file as you go.
+Read the same file on subsequent runs, and you can check if it's new by virture of the vin not being present in the file (just a simple `fileContents.includes(vin)`)

 Prior art and reference: